drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Being Trapped with Poor Biological Activities

-The danger of being trapped in a series with poor biological activities is high when the receptor site is not known.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/being-trapped-poor-biological-activities-a71dcec0'><i class='fa fa-play' aria-hidden='true'></i></button>The danger of being trapped in a series with poor biological activities is high when the receptor site is not known.
 When a lead is chosen, it is useful to make sure that the corresponding scaffold does not contain structural elements that are detrimental to the biological activities.
 It is worth spending some time addressing this issue before embarking on an SAR optimization program with a bad scaffold.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/SAR_bad_table.png){: loading=lazy }
 #### The Dioxobenzothiazole Scaffold

-The dioxobenzothiazole scaffold has been the object of SAR studies, in a project aiming at the discovery of CDK4 kinase inhibitors.
-Starting with the unsubstituted derivative having an IC<sub>50</sub> of 6 &Mu;M, a series of analogs were prepared, whose activities remained in the same micromolar range.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/dioxobenzothiazole-scaffold-448e3109'><i class='fa fa-play' aria-hidden='true'></i></button>The dioxobenzothiazole scaffold has been the object of SAR studies, in a project aiming at the discovery of CDK4 kinase inhibitors.
+Starting with the unsubstituted derivative having an IC<sub>50</sub> of 6 &micro;M, a series of analogs were prepared, whose activities remained in the same micromolar range.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.